PaviKotees/pavikotees/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

-  - Setting up and monitoring of home network using SIEM
+  - Setting up and monitoring of network using SIEM
   - [Hacking A Vulnerable System](https://github.com/pavikotees/)